 - A. Lying: a deliberate misrepresentation of the truth.
-This violation includes, but is not limited to, forgery and the falsification or misuse of the student identification card by using another's card or by allowing another to use one's own card. - B. Cheating: an intentional misrepresentation of another's work as one's own, or a misrepresentation of the circumstances under which the work was done.
+This violation includes, but is not limited to, forgery and the falsification or misuse of the student identification card by using another's card or by allowing another to use one's own card. - B. Cheating: an intentional misrepresentation of another's work as one's own, a misrepresentation of the circumstances under which the work was done or behavior showing a disregard for standard academic or disciplinary practices, or the rules applying to the coursework in question.
 This violation includes, but is not limited to, copying, plagiarism, unauthorized collaboration, and unauthorized divulging of information. - C. Stealing: the taking of the property of another person, the University, or any other organization or entity, without authorization or consent.
 This violation includes, but is not limited to, the theft or mutilation of library materials, and the unauthorized duplication of a University key.